JayTechPH/GTAUTO/README.md

 ![tutorial](361986145_989411775711251_8291980216540312607_n.png)

-You can reapet the pattern
+You can reapet the pattern the side have 5 platform

 NOTE!!! the sign and platform are very important!!

 3. Place all farmable